sank4952/BreatheESG_ASSIGNMENT/DECISIONS.md

 - booking cancellations/refunds
 - exact geospatial distance calculation

-Question for PM:

-Should travel emissions be based on booked trips, expensed trips, or completed trips?
-Those can differ materially.

 ## Review UX Choice

-I built one analyst dashboard instead of many CRUD pages.
+It have a one analyst dashboard instead of many CRUD pages.

-Why:

 - the core workflow is triage, not record administration
 - the analyst needs to see source, normalized activity, flags, CO2e, status, and actions in one place